percona/pmm-doc/docs/how-to/configure.md

 - *Rare*, *Standard* and *Frequent* are fixed presets.
 - *Custom* is an editable preset.

 Each preset is a group of Low, Medium and High metrics resolution values.

-Low resolution intervals *increases* the time between collection, resulting in low-resolution metrics and lower disk usage.
-High resolution intervals *decreases* the time between collection, resulting in high-resolution metrics and higher disk usage.
+- A low resolution interval *increases* the time between collection, resulting in low-resolution metrics and lower disk usage.

+- A high resolution interval *decreases* the time between collection, resulting in high-resolution metrics and higher disk usage.

 The default values for the fixed presets are: